 AGORA High-resolution Galaxy Simulations Comparison Project

 Welcome to the AGORA Project (Assembling Galaxies Of Resolved Anatomy)!
 We investigate galaxy formation with high-resolution simulations and compare the results across code platforms and with observations.
-This is an one-of-a-kind, inter-institutional effort by more than 160 participants from over 60 institutions worldwide (as of 2021).
+This is an one-of-a-kind, inter-institutional effort by more than 160 participants from over 60 institutions worldwide (as of 2023) to collectively raise the predictive power of numerical galaxy formation simulations.
 We welcome anybody who is interested in participating in the Project.
 Click the image on the right to see an 1-slide introduction to the Project.

 This research uses resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility.
 We also thank the support from the University of California High-Performance AstroComputing Center and the National Science Foundation.

 ● The 11th annual AGORA Workshop was held at UC Santa Cruz on Aug.
 11-12, 2023.

 ● The simulation snapshots introduced in AGORA Paper II and Paper III are now on FlatHUB.
 To learn more, click the News tab.

 □ In the AGORA Project (Assembling Galaxies Of Resolved Anatomy; formerly known as Santa Cruz High-resolution Galaxy Simulation Comparison Project), we aim to:

 Inaugurate a lasting infrastructure for comparing high-resolution galaxy formation simulations across different high-resolution numerical platforms

 Establish isolated and cosmological initial conditions so each participating group can run a suite of simulations in the coming years